asdf-vm/asdf/SECURITY.md

 # Security Policy

+**This security policy only applies to asdf core, which is the code contained in this repository.
+All plugins are the responsibility of their creators and are not covered under this security policy.**

 ## Supported Versions

 Typically only the latest version is maintained.
-Versions are released sequencially, with major, minor, and patch versions incremented as necessary.
+Versions are released sequentially, with major, minor, and patch versions incremented as necessary.
 If a vulnerability is found in an old version of asdf, updating to the latest version of asdf will be required.